Let’s face it; when we are feeling run down or sick, it usually comes on the heels of not eating properly.

 Most of us know how to eat properly, but for many different reasons, we just refuse to do so.
 Here are a few reminders so that maybe one will stick, and we can reclaim the time that we waste feeding our bodies junk and instead, use our time to be more productive and meaningful.

-- Look out for protein.
 Protein is essential for the repair and creation of tissue within our bodies.
 We should all love protein, but there is such a thing as having too much of a good thing.
-Our bodies cannot store excess protein, while it does it’s best to use it all, our body turn excess protein into fat, and this process hurts our kidneys and liver.
-Best practice is to eat protein in every meal and not stock up on it in one sitting.
+Our bodies cannot store excess protein, while it does it’s best to use it all, our body turns excess protein into fat, and this process hurts our kidneys and liver.
+The best practice is to eat protein in every meal and not stock up on it in one sitting.
 Most of us need about 25-30 g of protein in each meal which translates into just about 2/3 of a can of tuna or 4 eggs.
 So spread your protein out throughout the day and allow your body a chance to metabolize it into muscle instead of fat.

-- Befriend the fats.
 There is a lot of stigmas attached to fat in our diets.
-We tie the fats that we eat to the fat around our waistline and the ban on trans-fats make the word “fat” seem rather ominous.
+We tie the fats that we eat to the fat around our waistline and the ban on trans-fats makes the word “fat” seem rather ominous.
 But a fat-free diet is one that is not complete.
 We need healthy fats like omega-3 and omega-6 for proper brain function.
 Most healthy fats also help in the absorption of vitamins like A, D, E and K. We get healthy fats in avocados, fatty fish (salmon, trout, etc.), nuts and eggs.
-Fats are our best friend when it comes overall well-being and should not be avoided.
+Fats are our best friend when it comes to overall well-being and should not be avoided.

 To give our time meaning we must focus on a balanced diet.
 Cutting carbs, fat or sugar from your diet only starves your body and brain of the nutrients it needs to function.
 Instead, understand the food you are eating by reading the labels and questioning just what it is you are putting in your mouth.
 We have a vast amount of quick information to us at a moments notice, when you need to know what a particular food gives you, or the word that is stumping you on an ingredient list, look it up.
 Eat with a purpose, your brain, your body and your overall well being will thank you.
 Give eating more meaning.